nickbnf/glogg/BUILD.md

 ## Overview

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+And local builds can be faster because code can be optimized for current CPU instead of generic x86-64 which enables support for SSE4/AVX code paths.

 ## Dependencies

+To build Klogg:
 * cmake 3.12 or later to generate build files
 * C++ compiler with C++14 support (at least gcc 5, clang 3.4, msvc 2017)
 * Qt libraries 5.9 or later (CI builds use Qt 5.9.5/Qt 5.15.2):